 Frontier Homestead State Park was created nearly 50 years ago by the residents of Cedar City.
 They decided that they were rapidly losing their history and wanted to do something about it.
 So they teamed with the state of Utah to create Iron Mission State Park, later changed to Frontier Homestead.
 We wish more communities had the foresight to do this.

 We loved this park.
 There were so many hands-on activities, and the Junior Ranger program is awesome.
-It costs $1 which we gladly paid, and all ages can participate, so our two year old was able to complete it.
+It costs $1 for the Junior Ranger program (prices can/will change), which we gladly paid, and all ages can participate, so our two year old was able to complete it.
 Kids need to complete as much as they can, and there is a lot inside the booklet to do including word searches, a scavenger hunt in the museum, and a lot of activities outside.
 It took us a long time, but we felt like it really helped us experience Frontier Homestead.

 This state park really has two sections: the museum and outside the museum.
 The museum is filled with old wagons and cars.
 There are also displays about Cedar City and the printing press.